Fatima Masumeh Shrine

-Fatima Masumeh was the sister of the eighth Twelver Shi'ite Imam 'Ali al-Rida, and the daughter of the seventh Imam Musa al-Kadhim (Tabari 60).
-In Shia Islam, women are often revered as saints if they are close relatives to one of the Twelver Imams.
-Fatima Masumeh is therefore honored as a saint, and her shrine in Qom is considered one of the most significant Shi'i shrines in Iran.
-Every year, thousands of Shi'i Muslims travel to Qom to honor Fatima Masumeh and ask her to ask God for blessings.
-Also buried within the shrine are three daughters of the ninth Twelver Imām Muhammad al-Taqī.
+In Shia Islam, women are often revered as saints if they are close relatives to even one of the Twelve Imams.
+Having close connections to four of the Imams, Fatima Masumeh is therefore honored as a saint, and her shrine is considered one of the most significant shrines in Shia Islam.
+Every year, 20 million pilgrims travel to Qom to honor Fatima Masumeh and seek her intercession with God.
+Also buried within the shrine are three daughters of the ninth Imam Muhammad al-Jawad, Persian poet Parvin Etesami, six members of the Safavid dynasty, eleven members of the Qajar dynasty, and many other notable political figures, scholars, and clerics.
+The shrine has attracted dozens of seminaries and religious schools.